The Internet Code: Protecting your rights

 Easy to understand contracts

-- Your contracts are easy to understand.
+- You get a contract that’s easy to understand.

 - You get clear information about prices, bundles, promotions and time-limited discounts.